Temmermans/syntra-web-development-intro/docs/integrated-exercise/walkthrough/project-planning.md

 If you do a cost estimation take the following topics into account:

 - Do your estimation in T-shirt sizes (xs, s, m, l, xl)
+- T-shirt size XL should be divided in smaller chuncks (more iterations)
 - Estimates are hard so make a buffer of 1,5 your estimation
 - Do not forget administration and project management tasks, often a 10% markup is taken
 - Take your time for iterations based on customer feedback, together with pro-active communication to your client.
 This will make sure your relation stays healthy